-NOCE Disability Support Services (DSS) Program provides students with disabilities with a variety of course, accommodations and services to support them as they pursue goals related to higher education, living more independently, career development, and employment.
-Services include: DSS classes that promote academic and career readiness, independence, mobility, problem-solving skills, employment, and living independently in the community; Workforce and Inclusion Programs such as College to Career (C2C), Independent Vocational and Educational Support (IVES), Workability III (WAIII), educational coaching, job development, and bus mobility training, providing support for inclusive classes, employment readiness, and job placement; Counseling and Student Services to support students with the transition from K-12 to college, educational and vocational goal setting, academic accommodation plans, materials in alternate formats, testing accommodations, and referrals to other campus and community resources; and Support for Mental Health and Wellness such as counseling, small group instruction, peer mentoring, and referral to mental health providers through the Academics, Relationships, Independence, Self-Advocacy, Emotional Health (ARISE) instructional support and wellness hub.
-For a list of courses, see course description: Disability Support Services (DSPS and DSSS).
+NOCE Disability Support Services (DSS) provides students who have disabilities with a variety of course, accommodations and services to support them as they pursue goals related to higher education, living more independently, career development, and employment.
+Offerings include:

+- · DSS classes that promote academic and career readiness, independence, mobility, problem-solving, employment, and living independently in the community; - Workforce and Inclusion Programs such as College to Career (C2C), Independent Vocational and Educational Support (IVES), Workability III (WAIII), educational coaching, job development, and bus mobility training, providing support for inclusive classes, employment readiness, and job placement; - Counseling and Student Services to support students with the transition from K-12 to college, educational and vocational goal setting, academic accommodation plans, materials in alternate formats, testing accommodations, and referrals to other campus and community resources; and - Support for Mental Health and Wellness such as counseling, small group instruction, peer mentoring, and referrals to mental health providers through the Academics, Relationships, Independence, Self-Advocacy, Emotional Health (ARISE) instructional support and wellness lab.

+For a list of courses, see course description: Disability Support Services (DSSS).